josephmluna/LabWebsite/lab_charter/index.md

 Additionally, I strongly recommend attending school-wide events related to diversity, equity, and inclusion.
 These are valuable opportunities to learn, engage with the broader community, and bring new ideas back to our lab.

 Lastly, we believe that food brings people together!
 We regularly share treats and dishes from the various places we call home.
 Have a special treat that you made too much of?
-Mom sent you home with too many tamales / kimchi / soan papdi / cannoli?
+Family sent you home with too many tamales / kimchi / soan papdi / cannoli?
 Bring them on over!

 ## Meetings